 - Unconditional acceptance form: Once all conditions are met as per the terms of the Purchase Agreement, it is time for the sale to go unconditional.
 The Buyer will be asked to sign the Unconditional Acceptance form.
 It is important to note that at this point the Buyer’s deposit is no longer refundable and the purchase of the vessel has gone unconditional.
 This commitment allows the Sales Consultant to arrange the following;

 - Encumbrance check: Prior to settlement our finance team will conduct a Personal Property Securities Register search to ensure clear title can be transferred from the Seller to the Buyer.

-- Final payment: Transfer of the final settlement amount to The Yacht Sales Co Trust Account will be required a minimum 48 hours prior to settlement date/time, however the earlier these funds are transferred the more likely the settlement date can be met.
+- Final payment: Transfer of the final settlement amount to The Yacht Sales Co Trust Account will be required a minimum 48 hours prior to the settlement date/time, however, the earlier these funds are transferred the more likely the settlement date can be met.